What is website hosting?

 Scalability

-Your hosting plan should be able to grow with your website.
-A good host usually offers an easy way to upgrade your resources as your traffic increases, without causing significant downtime.
+Your hosting plan should be able to grow with your website without significant downtime.

 Security